 Post-colonialist Africa, characterised by land areas previously divided by colonial rulers into territories on a map, has since World War II witnessed a legacy of civil wars, military-coups, and crises of disorder and chaos.
 Blame for this “disorder” can be largely put at the door of continued imperialist interference in the domestic politics of countries, (for e.g. whereas the cold war situation saw political destabilisation in country after country throughout the African continent, such as in Angola, where the US financed the Unita rebels while the Soviets funded the MPLA government, post-war interference has been just as telling, for instance the current situation in Central Africa of the US’ backing of Uganda and Rwandan rebel insurgency in the Democratic Republic of the Congo owes much to connivance between US imperialism and multinationals to grab control over the region’s vast mineral wealth).
 Every ruler knows that as soon as the profit margin of the transnational giants starts to fall, an ambitious army officer or chief of some oppressed tribe will be found to replace them.
 Thus they are driven to ever-greater excesses of brutality to ensure the constant supply of profits.

-In Africa, the entrenchment of power relations between the bourgeoisie and the working class/rural proletariat, has encouraged a proliferation of conflict and tension in relation to state power and ethnic division, which in terms of the latter, African elites have exploited and used as a means of mobilising support for the contestation of power and resources (Ref.“War & Conflict in Africa: A Bird’s-Eye View“, by Kwesi Kwaa Prah, 2000).
-Working in tandem with this expansion of warlordism under the wing of multinational collusion is the continued exploitative economic relations between the North and the South – as the imperial powers replaced direct colonial control with indirect neocolonial relations based upon the export-orientated primary production economic structure of the national economies of countries in the South.
+In Africa, the entrenchment of power relations between the bourgeoisie and the working class/rural proletariat has encouraged a proliferation of conflict and tension in relation to state power and ethnic division, which in terms of the latter, African elites have exploited and used as a means of mobilising support for the contestation of power and resources (Ref.“War & Conflict in Africa: A Bird’s-Eye View“, by Kwesi Kwaa Prah, 2000).
+Working in tandem with this expansion of warlordism under the wing of multinational collusion is the continued exploitative economic relations between the North and the South – as the imperial powers replaced direct colonial control with indirect neocolonial relations based upon concentration upon the export-orientated primary production economic model amongst virtually all of the global South.